njtan142/dwindle/docs/logic_classes.md

 ### Methods
 - `validateChannelAccess(userId: string, channelId: string)`: Validates if a user has access to a channel, returning a boolean
-- `channelExists(channelId: string)`: Checks if a channel exists, returning a boolean
-- `getChannelByName(name: string)`: Retrieves a channel by its name, returning the channel object or null
-- `getChannelById(channelId: string)`: Retrieves a channel by its ID, returning the channel object or null
-- `ensureGeneralChannel()`: Ensures that a "general" channel exists as a PUBLIC channel, creating it if necessary

 ## Database Service